How to leave New York residency [Guide + FAQ]

 6) Integrate into the community

-Engage in local activities and memberships to solidify your residency status.
+Engage in local activities and memberships, and establish relationships with professionals (doctors, dentists, lawyers, financial advisers) in your new locale to solidify your residency status.

 7) Update documents

-Ensure all identification, medical, insurance and financial documents reflect your new address.
+Ensure that all identification, medical, insurance and financial documents reflect your new address.

 9) Notify IRS